Skip to main content

 Production Go-Live Guide

-This guide walks you through every step required to move your Aurora integration from Sandbox to Production.
+This guide walks you through every step required to move your Aurora integration from the sandbox environment to the production environment.
 Work through each section in order — skipping steps increases the risk of issues after launch.

 warning

-Do not move to Production until you have completed end-to-end testing in Sandbox and received sign-off from your Aurora integration contact.
-Production transactions are real and immediately billable.
+Do not move to the production environment until you have completed end-to-end testing in the sandbox environment.
+You must receive a sign-off from your Aurora integration contact.
+Production environment transactions are real and are immediately billable.

 Production Readiness Checklist